cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a2_1_anno_TEUlt.md

 - NCBICDD1000

 ### Command to run annotations:
-- in theory, you could run each of these tools individually and locally, using your own computer's resources but that would probably take forever, so it's better to just pop this command into a slurm script and run it from Talapas
+- in theory, could run each of these tools individually and locally, using your own computer's resources but that would probably take forever, so it's better to just pop this command into a slurm script and run it from Talapas
 - running all of these tools in Talapas took ~27 hours, do with that what you will

 ```python